fujun0406/movie_recommendation_with_surprise/README.md

 * [Results](#results)

 ## Background
 Recommender System is a system that predict ratings or preferences user may give to this item.
 It is a method to recommend things to people based on their past behaviour.
 We often sort or present as "top-N" recommendations which means recommendating people a set of N items from a large collection of items.
 There are many metrics to evaluate the results of this techniques.
-In this project, we mainly use `surprise` module to build differnent recommender system which can use to predict moving rating and provide recommendations.
+In this project, we mainly use `surprise` module to build differnent recommender system which can use to predict movies rating and provide recommendations.

 ## Dataset
 This data come from [Kaggle MovieLen](https://www.kaggle.com/snehal1409/movielens).